manifestinteractive/mimic-my-voice/README.md

 Mimic My Voice
 ===

-> Text to Speech Engine using My Voice using Mycroft Mimic Trainer & Mimic Recording Studio.
+> Create a Text to Speech Engine using Your Own Voice with Mycroft Mimic Trainer & Mimic Recording Studio.

 ### NOTE:  This is a Work in Progress